LTO Violations Every Motorist Should Take Note Of

-Everyone gets a ticket at least once in their life.
-Whether it’s for smoking at a non-smoking area or for throwing garbage at the wrong place.
-Indeed, we’ve all paid fines for something at one point or another.
+Even the most careful drivers can get a ticket at least once in their lives.
+Whether it’s for smoking in a non-smoking area or for throwing garbage at the wrong place, we’ve all paid fines for doing something we shouldn’t.

-And if you’re a driver in the Philippines, there’s a huge chance you have received a ticket from the Land Transportation Office (LTO) for violating one (or two) of their rules and regulations.
+If you’re a motorist in the Philippines, chances are you’ve already received a ticket from the Land Transportation Office (LTO) for violating a traffic rule or two.

 Table of Contents